harshittagaram/Food-Delivery-App/README.md

 ## Description

-The **Food Delivery App** is a platform designed to provide an efficient and user-friendly experience for ordering food online.
-This application allows users to browse through a variety of food items, place orders, track their deliveries, and make secure payments.
-The backend is built using **Spring Boot**, and **AWS S3** is used for managing and uploading images (such as food item images).
-The app is designed to scale easily, providing a smooth experience for both customers and food delivery staff.
+The **Food Delivery App** is designed to provide an efficient and user-friendly experience for ordering food online.
+This application allows users to browse through a variety of food items, place orders, track their deliveries, and make payments via Razorpay(test mode).
+The backend is built using **Spring Boot**, and **AWS S3** is used for managing and uploading images.
+The app provides a smooth experience for both customers and food delivery staff.

 ### Key Features:
 - **User Registration and Login**: Users can create an account and log in to place orders.